Get insider access

 • Poor noise isolation.

 The Sony PULSE Explore are okay for wireless gaming.
 They're designed for PlayStation consoles and have low latency via USB, so your audio and video stay in sync while you play.
-Their slightly bass-heavy sound profile brings out boomy sound effects, while instruments and vocals are reproduced clearly.
-You can customize their sound with an EQ when connected to a PS5 console.
+Their slightly bass-heavy sound profile brings out boomy sound effects, while speech and melodies are reproduced clearly, though the treble range is uneven.
+You can only customize their sound with an EQ when connected to a PS5 console.
 They're also quite comfortable for most people.
-Their mic doesn't have a good recording quality, so your voice sounds distorted when you're chatting with friends.
+Unfortunately, their mic doesn't have a good recording quality, so your voice sounds distorted when you're chatting with friends.

 Pros